 - Restorative practices help students communicate their pain and struggles in a constructive manner and give students an equal voice. - From a teaching and learning perspective, communicating in circles builds vocabulary and makes students stronger writers. - One principal who uses restorative practices in her school noted that as each cohort of high schoolers has more experience with the practice, they start to listen more to their peers. - It is hard to build relationships with parents, but restorative practices can help.
-Furthermore, once restorative practices become a school's culture, students bring the practices home. - One principal noted, "When kids bring in their street rules to address issues in class like 'Someone looked at me wrong; I need to address them,' restorative practices help students communicate their differences." - Given budget cuts, restorative practices can help teachers flag students with mental health issues so that they can receive support from mental health providers.
+Furthermore, once restorative practices become a school's culture, students bring the practices home. - One principal noted, "When kids bring in their street rules to address issues in class like someone looked at me wrong; I need to address them,' restorative practices helps students communicate their differences."